How Lido Works

 To validate the beacon chain, a staker needs to deposit 32 ethers, specify a validating public key, and specify a withdrawal address where the staker’s assets and rewards will stay frozen until transfers are enabled.
 Until then, the only two activities you can do on the beacon chain are to validate and to stop validating.
 During this time, stakers must run the validation infrastructure, facing the risk of having their stake reduced in the case of misconfiguration.

 There is a risk of loss or loss of rewards, which occurs if the validator is slashed for misbehaving.
 This can happen, for example, due to a bug in the validator's node code or due to connectivity issues.
 This risk makes Ethereum staking especially unattractive in Phases 0 and 1, when the staker has, for a middling reward, to bear market risk while being unable to unstake.

-Lido aims to allow users to stake ether without losing the ability to trade or otherwise use their tokens.
+Lido aims to allow users to stake ether without losing the ability to otherwise use the utlity of their stake.
 Lido will be a decentralized infrastructure for issuing a liquid token that has a degree of flexibility compared to self-staking.

 The primary goals of Lido are:

 - To offer flexibility to users to earn rewards on deposits smaller than 32 ether, and without restriction on deposits different than a multiple of 32 ether;

 - To provide the stETH token as a building block for other applications and protocols (e.g., as collateral in lending or other DeFi solutions);